aws-samples/aws-modernization-with-logz/content/00_getting_started/install-additional-tools.md

 - **kubectl** for interacting with the cluster
 - **helm** for deploying applications

-Let's install all of them.
+Let's install all of them in our Cloud9 environment.

 ### eksctl